Airline Lineperson Jobs

 A Fixed Base Operator (FBO) is an individual or company that provides various services or products to an airport.

 Because airline lineperson jobs are so essential to the daily operation of the airport, you can be sure that this type of job will continue.
-The Bureau of Labor Statistics expects the number of commercial and cargo flights to greatly increase within just the next couple of years, which is sure to provide job security.
 People who are able to become airline linepersons and perform well can expect to be promoted.

 An individual working in this job can expect to perform a variety of duties.
 This will also vary with the size of the airport and the services that the FBO provides.
 This job may primarily involve working with corporate jets.
 It may include tasks such as meeting the aircraft as it lands, guiding them to parking spots (or to unloading spots and then towing the aircraft to a parking spot), helping pilots to make sure the aircraft is secure, and assisting pilots and passengers in any other way that may be needed.
 Fueling aircraft and servicing them with oxygen, oil, and more as needed is also another task of an airline lineperson.
 They must also notify the pilot or owners of any potential problems that they spot while servicing the aircraft.

 Making transportation (car rentals), catering, and other arrangements for pilots and crew is another task that they may perform for the FBO.
 At some airports, it may be their responsibility to drive a shuttle for the pilots and crew to restaurants, hotels, and to and from the airport.